-- Fruit and veg cooked in stews and soups.
-Frozen, canned and dried fruit and veg.
+- Fruit and veg cooked in stews and soups, plus frozen, canned and dried fruit and veg.

 - A smoothie containing 80g each (including the pulp) of two different fruit or veg counts as a maximum of two.

-This article was last reviewed on 15th January 2018 by nutritional therapist Kerry Torrens.
+This article was last reviewed in November 2019 by nutritional therapist Kerry Torrens.

 A registered Nutritional Therapist, Kerry Torrens is a contributing author to a number of nutritional and cookery publications including BBC Good Food magazine.
 Kerry is a member of the The Royal Society of Medicine, Complementary and Natural Healthcare Council (CNHC), British Association for Applied Nutrition and Nutritional Therapy (BANT).